instructor-ai/instructor-js/docs/examples/classification.md

 ### Defining the Structures

-For single-label classification, we first define an **`enum`** for possible labels and a Pydantic model for the output.
+For single-label classification, we first define an **`enum`** for possible labels and a Zod schema for the output.

 ```ts
 import Instructor from "@/instructor"